Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Backward Measurability Loss

-On the other hand, let's denote the solution of the BSDE as $(Y,Z)$, and define a metric $\operatorname{dist}_\mu$ on the space $\mathcal{M}[0,T]$ as given in equation \eqref{eqdef:dist-yz-YZ}.
+Let's denote the solution of the BSDE as $(Y,Z)$, and define a metric $\operatorname{dist}_\mu$ on the space $\mathcal{M}[0,T]$ as given in equation \eqref{eqdef:dist-yz-YZ}.
 Then the following theorem relates the BML value to this metric.